WorldHealthOrganization/GoDataSource-FrontEnd/README.md

     npm install

-[TODO] Configure the application for dev environment
+Configure the application for dev environment

     cp src/environments/environment.ts.default src/environments/environment.ts

-[TODO] Update src/environments/environment.ts as necessary
+Update src/environments/environment.ts as necessary

-Run the application (it will start on port 4550; you can change this from package.json file)
+Run the application (it will start on port 4550; you can change this from the package.json file)

     npm start